Quality control

 If you are working with studies for which you are not a Data Manager, you can still follow many of the steps above to assess data prior to use.
 Here are two common situations related to QC checking:

 • You find outliers or questionable locations.
 In this case, you could use Movebank to identify things to check, and edit your downloaded data as needed with other tools.
-If possible, contact the data owner with questions in case they can clarify and/or possibly correct any errors using the steps described above.
+If possible, contact the data owner with questions in case they can clarify or correct any errors using the steps described above.

 Data management and analysis